AlibabaCloudDocs/gpdb/intl.en-US/FAQ/How to get the IP address of a local client.md

     7. Click **OK** to finish the operation.

-2. Connect to the HybridDB for PostgreSQL instance using a local client.
-See [Connect to a HybridDB for PostgreSQL database](../../../../../reseller.en-US/Quick Start/Connect to a HybridDB for PostgreSQL database.md#) to download and install the psql client.
+2. Connect to the AnalyticDB for PostgreSQL instance using a local client.
+See [Connect to a HybridDB for PostgreSQL database](../../../../intl.en-US/Quick Start/Connect to a AnalyticDB for PostgreSQL database.md#) to download and install the psql client.
 Issue the following statement to connect to the database:

     ```
     psql -h yourgpdbaddress.gpdb.rds.aliyuncs.com -p 3432 -d postgres -U gpdbaccount